-- 1. Title page (Proposal Cover Sheet) - a.
+- 1. Title Page with the following information: - a.
 Project Title - b.
 Proposed project period (start and end dates) - c.
-Type of Project (i.e. land acquisition or construction) - d.
-Recipient name (must match registered name in DUNS) - e.
+Type of Project (i.e., land acquisition or construction) - d.
+Recipient name (must match registered name in Dun and Bradstreet Universal Numbering System (DUNS) - e.
 Reserve Name - f.
-Recipient DUNS number (must match applicant information in Sam.gov) - g.
-Principal and other investigator and Financial Representative (names, organization, and contact information) - h.
+Recipient DUNS number (must match applicant information in SAM.gov) - g.
+Principal and other investigator (names, organization, and contact information) - h.
 Financial representative (names, organization, and contact information) - i.
-Identify the following aspects of the project including the: i) region and specific area where the project will take place, ii) partners or technical networks that will be leveraged or created, if applicable; and iii) identification of the programmatic priority or priorities identified in the NERRS management plan and/or strategic plan applicable to the project - j.
-Funding type (grant)

-- 2. Project summary.
+Identify the following aspects of the project including the: i) region and specific area where the project will take place, ii) partners or technical networks that will be leveraged or created, if applicable; and iii) identification of the programmatic priority or priorities identified in the NERRS management plan and/or strategic plan applicable to the project. - 2.
+Project summary.
 Provide a one to two-page summary of the proposed project.
 The summary must contain the following sections: - a.
 Project name/title - b.
-Requested funding by year (as appropriate)Brief project summary including objectives, expected results and intended benefits and outcomes, and, if applicable, a short description of partners and professional or technical networks that will be leveraged or created. - 3.
-Project Description.
+Requested funding by year (as appropriate).
+Brief project summary including objectives, expected results and intended benefits and outcomes, and, if applicable, a short description of partners and professional or technical networks that will be leveraged or created. - 3.
+Project Description (limited to 15 pages, excluding title page and table of contents).